Solid Waste Management Program

 Bridgeton Landfill's Installation of Additional 7 acres of EVOH liner more than 50% Complete

 On Oct.
 4, 2013, Republic Services advised the department that approximately five acres of the additional EVOH liner planned for installation in the South Quarry had been completed.
 In the coming week, Republic Services indicated work will continue on the EVOH liner installation, weather permitting.
+The department continues weekly air sampling and daily air monitoring activities.

 Photo of additional EVOH capping material installation.